ingadhoc/product/price_security/README.rst

 Allow the posibility to mark products so that anyone can modify their price in a sale order.

-NEW: sequence field on pricelist and payment term (you can only assigne pricelests or terms of lower priority than partner default one)
+Add a sequence field on pricelist and payment term (you can only assign pricelist or terms of lower priority than partner default one)

 Installation
 ============